sfaber34/viem-get-block-number-tutorial/README.md

 🕵️ OK, now we need to add a viem client to connect with your BG node.
 You will need to check the upper-right corner of the BG Client terminal dashboard to find the local IP address of your BG client.
 ![BG Client Local IP](bgClientLocalIP.png)

 ✍️ Add the following code to your script, replacing `XXX.XXX.X.XX` with your BG client's local IP address.
-The transport is using port 8545, which is the default port for execution layer client RPC traffic.
+The transport is using port 8545, which is the default port for [execution layer](https://ethereum.org/en/developers/docs/nodes-and-clients/#what-are-nodes-and-clients) (BG Client uses [Reth](https://reth.rs/) by default) client RPC traffic.

 ```js
 const client = createPublicClient({